A 'Walk' Through the Jewish History of Florence

 About this talk

-You are invited to a virtual 'walk' through the most significant places in the city where, from the Renaissance to our times, Jews in Florence have lived, worked, and shared community and religious life.
-This path, enriched with history, curiosity, and memories, aims to bring to life the lesser-known places of Jewish presence in the city.
+You are invited to a virtual "walk" through the most significant places in the city where, from the Renaissance to the present day, Jews in Florence have lived, worked, and built vibrant communal and religious lives.
+This journey—enriched with history, curiosities, and personal memories—brings to life the lesser-known sites of Jewish presence in the city.

-The tour ends at the Great Synagogue (1882), one of the symbols of the emancipation of Italian Jews.
-Damaged by the Nazi-Fascists during WWII, it is still active and remains a vibrant focal point of contemporary Jewish life in Florence.
+The tour concludes at the Great Synagogue (1882), one of the symbols of the emancipation of Italian Jewry.
+Damaged by Nazi-Fascists during World War II, it remains active today and continues to serve as a vibrant focal point of contemporary Jewish life in Florence.

 About Giovanna

-Giovanna Bossi Rosenfeld, born in Florence, is a historian of Florentine architecture and a licensed tour guide who specializes in tours of her city from a Jewish perspective.
-She brings Jewish Florence's history to life through her knowledge, stories, and memories, as well as by taking you to the very places where Jewish history was made and continues to thrive, thanks to an active Jewish community.
+Giovanna Bossi Rosenfeld, a Florence-born historian of Florentine architecture and licensed tour guide, specializes in exploring her city from a Jewish perspective.
+She brings the history of Jewish Florence to life through her knowledge, stories, and personal memories, guiding visitors to the very places where Jewish history was made and continues to thrive thanks to an active community.

-She is a co-author of the book Jewish Florence: Illustrated Itinerary (Florence, ASKA Editor, 2019).
+She is the co-author of Jewish Florence: Illustrated Itinerary (Florence: ASKA Editor, 2019).

 RECORDING INFORMATION